beiller/beiller.github.io/resume.md

 ## EXPERIENCE
 ### Uplift
-#### Senior Software Engineer / Engineering Team Lead
+#### Senior Software Engineer
 ##### Sept 2019 - Present
-SWE / team lead responsible for various microservices APIs and serverless backends on the credit / lending team
+SWE responsible for various microservices APIs and serverless backends on the credit / lending team

 - Responsible for all things related to underwriting backend services, deploying and maintaining machine learning models trained by data science teams used to underwrite loans
 - Develop faster validation and backtesting pipelines for model implementation and unified feature generation to speed up deployments of new models